olgun-yilmaz/SpotTicket/README.md

 # SpotTicket - Event Discovery and Management App

+SpotTicket is a mobile app that makes it easy for users to discover a wide range of events, from concerts to festivals.
+Whether you're looking for an event in your city or elsewhere, **SpotTicket** simplifies the discovery process and enhances your experience.

 ## Features

 SpotTicket offers a seamless experience for discovering and managing events.
 Here are some of its key features:

+- Advanced Event Filtering – Search by keyword, category, date, or city.

+- City-Based Event Recommendations – Receive personalized event suggestions based on your city.

 - Cloud-Based System – Access your account from any device.

 - Event Details & Location – View event venues directly on the map using Google Maps API.

-- Advanced Event Filtering – Search by keyword, category, date, or city.

 - Event Notifications – Get notified about upcoming events.

 - Favorite Events – Save your favorite events for easy access.

 - Multi-Language Support – Enjoy the app in multiple languages.

 - Profile Management – Create a profile and update your profile picture.

 - Ticket Purchase Links – Access direct links for ticket purchases.

-- City-Based Event Recommendations – Receive personalized event suggestions based on your city.

 ## Screenshots